 The specific course of treatment we pursue depends on the actual injury that was sustained.
 In many cases, nonsurgical care will help to reduce symptoms and allow the condition to improve.
-Conservative therapy can include ice, medication, rest, exercises, steroid injections, or custom orthotics.
+Conservative therapy can include ice, medication, rest, exercises, steroid injections, custom orthotics, or EPAT therapy.
 It is always our goal to exhaust nonsurgical procedures as we attempt to improve the situation.

 When conservative treatment doesn’t produce the results you hope to see, we may need to discuss surgery as the possible solution to your problem.
 Fortunately, this tends to be quite rare.
 Examples of possible surgeries for heel pain includes releasing a tight connective tissue, whether that be the plantar fascia or Achilles tendon, or removing excess calcium buildup (a bone spur) if needed in the back of the heel.

 No matter which course of treatment we recommend, we will discuss it with you so you can fully understand your options.